xrjac/BioE-405-Group-3-Project/README.md

 The average blood pressure is 94.65, and there is a notable variability as indicated by the high variance.
 Monitoring blood pressure is critical in diabetes management as it is often associated with cardiovascular complications.

 **4. S1 to S6 (Derived Variables):**
 > These variables represent different physiological measurements.
-Mean, Variability, and Dispersion for each variable.

 Understanding the means and variations in these physiological measurements is crucial for assessing the overall health of individuals with diabetes.
 Each of these variables likely plays a role in the progression and management of diabetes.